joeyblue27/Blue-Employee-Management/README.md

 # Description
-Node CLI database application that uses inquirer and mysql to view, update, add and delete employees.
+Node CLI database application that uses inquirer and mysql to view, update, add and delete employees information.
 The application manages employee roles, salaries, and departments.
 ## Table of Contents
 * [Installation](#installation)